intjelic/remofile/docs/user-guide.rst

     The user guide is still fairly incomplete.
 Expect some serious update in the upcoming weeks.

-The user guide gets you started with using Remofile.
-It covers the installation and the main features.
-For more exhaustive documentation, refer to the respective documents (the :doc:`commands list
-</commands-list>`, the :doc:`API reference </api-reference>`, the
-:doc:`protocol specifications </protocol-specifications>`)

 * Easy installation
 * Run a testing server
 * Shell interactions